 This Blog is written by me, Larry Niles with help from my wife Amanda Dey.
-Together we help wildlife and people in our work as scientist, managers and educators.
-We lived on Delaware Bay, a very natural place smack in the center of one of the most densely places in the US.
-If you come to the bayshore you will easily find why it sparkles with wildlife, productive land and seas, huge populations of productive wildlife, prickly and protective rural residents.
-Stay long enough an you will see the seams of greed and shortsighted resource use that threads from the 17 th to the 21st century.
-We love living here.
+Together we help wildlife and people with our work as scientist, managers and educators.
+We live on Delaware Bay, a very natural place in the center of one of the most densely populated places in the US.
+Shorebirds and Horseshoe Crabs distinguish the Delaware Bay making it one of the most important migratory stopovers in the world.

 Lawrence Niles PhD, LJ Niles Associates